bjornekelund/rbnskew/webserver/README.md

 scripts `rbnref.php`, `rbnhist.php`, and `rbnskew.php`.

 The three scripts are `updatewebdata`, `updaterefdata`, and `updatehistdata`.
-As written, they will run a Raspberry Pi under Raspbian.
-They are intended to be run in the folder above to avoid having local copies of `reference` and `rreference`.
+As written, they will run on a Raspberry Pi under Raspbian.
+Note that they are intended to be run *in the folder above* to avoid having local copies of `reference` and `rreference`.

 To execute them periodically, add them to the Pi's crontab.
 To run them hourly: